City of Philadelphia’s Opioid website

 The purpose of this document is to provide an update on the progress of the pilot and context surrounding the severity and complexity of the problem it aims to address.

-- The pilot outreach team has engaged many who were camping under the two identified bridges for this pilot, created a by-name list of occupants and obtained information regarding individual needs, interests, and barriers and referred individuals to treatment and more stable housing options.
+• The pilot outreach team has engaged many who were camping under the two identified bridges for this pilot, created a by-name list of occupants, obtained information regarding individual needs, interests, and barriers, and referred individuals to treatment and more stable housing options.

 The Problem Itself